-If your physician has mentioned amputation as a possible outcome of your condition, contact the experts at Ohio State's Limb Preservation Program for another opinion.
+If your physician has mentioned amputation as a possible outcome of your condition, contact the experts at the Ohio State Limb Preservation Program for another opinion.
 With your permission, our wound healing team can discuss with your physician your situation and potential alternative treatments that may result in a more positive outcome.

-Pathway to Healing
+Pathway to healing